ScuolaNormaleSuperiore/rag-guardrails/README.md

 repository; and `Tone guard: block offensive incoming messages`, because it loads a second model into memory and adds one inference to every message that reaches it, and its precision on real help-desk traffic still has to be measured.
-Everything else ships enabled.
+All other guard toggles ship enabled.

 The shipped default Help Desk address is a placeholder and should be replaced for real deployments.

 ### If the Rate Limiter plugin is also installed

+If Rate Limiter is needed only to restrict request frequency, disable its content checks: set `max_prompt_length` and `complexity_threshold` to `0` and leave its blocked-keyword list empty.
+RAG Guardrails can then handle length, privacy and content without Rate Limiter suspending users for those reasons.

-Keep `Limits guard: max message chars` **below** Rate Limiter's own `max_prompt_length`.
-The two guards overlap, and the order in which they run decides more than which text the user sees.
+If Rate Limiter must also enforce a message length, keep `Limits guard: max message chars` **below** its `max_prompt_length`.
+The two guards overlap, and their limits decide more than which text the user sees.

 For a message longer than Rate Limiter's limit but shorter than this one, Rate Limiter is the plugin that answers, with its own text.
 It also records a content